 Mille Petrozza – guitars, vocals Rob Fioretti – bass Jürgen “Ventor” Reil – drums, vocals

-The album played a considerable role in the development of many extreme metal subgenres, and many death metal bands cite the record as an influence.
-The lyrical themes follow those found on their first album Endless Pain, containing descriptions of horrible scenes of death and horror.
-(Source: Wikipeadia)
+The album played a considerable role in the development of several extreme metal subgenres, and many death metal bands cite it as an influence.
+The lyrical themes follow those of their first album, Endless Pain, which contains descriptions of horrific scenes of death and horror.
+(Source: Wikipedia)

 Tracklisting